As COTA prepares for the US Grand Prix, neighbors hope traffic and cell service improves

 Last year, the U.S. Grand Prix brought a historic 440,000 attendees to the Austin area.
 Elizabeth Cunningham said it brought her an ongoing headache.

-"We've all been really vocal about it," said Cunningham.
+"We've all been really vocal about it," Cunningham said.
 "People complain about the roads constantly."

 Cunningham lives on Jacobson Road, which is a back way to a COTA parking lot.
 It was a new route for hundreds of shuttle buses to and from the 2022 Grand Prix.

-"The sides of the road are so cracked and falling down into the drainage ditches that you can't keep your vehicle in that lane," said Cunningham.
+"The sides of the road are so cracked and falling down into the drainage ditches that you can't keep your vehicle in that lane," Cunningham said.

-KVUE saw drivers dodging the deep cracks on the narrow two-lane country road.
-Cunningham said those problems didn't appear until right after the three-day event.
+KVUE saw drivers dodging the deep cracks on the narrow two-lane road.
+Cunningham said those problems didn't appear until right after the 3-day event.

-"It's a country road," said Cunningham.
+"It's a country road," Cunningham said.
 "It was never the Ritz Carlton of roads, but it wasn't dangerous."

-During the Formula One race, Cunningham said the bus traffic blocked her driveway, leaving her stuck at home.
+During the Formula 1 (F1) race, Cunningham said the bus traffic blocked her driveway, leaving her stuck at home.

-"It was pretty scary for me," said Cunningham.
+"It was pretty scary for me," Cunningham said.
 "There's no way to get around them.
 Even if it was an emergency, there's no turn-off lane."

 With hundreds of thousands in one spot, cell service was poor for multiple communities in the area.
 At the time, KVUE received numerous emails from viewers about the issue.
 Cunningham said she had no cell service at all.